-Whether you’re beginning 1L, upper year, or graduate studies, come check out our Volunteer Program Information Session in J140 on Monday, September 14 from 12:30 – 2:00 pm.
+Whether you’re beginning 1L, upper year, or graduate studies, come check out our Volunteer Program Information Session in J250 on Wednesday, September 13 from 12:30 – 2:00 pm.
 You’ll hear DLS lawyers and students discuss our available volunteer opportunities this year, our different divisions of law, and how you can apply to join our clinic.

 About our volunteer programs

 Volunteering with DLS requires a two-term, full year commitment.
 All DLS volunteers (except those in the TDCAP) participate in weekly one-hour phone screening shifts under the supervision of experienced upper year DLS caseworkers.
 Volunteers who have attended the required additional training are also eligible to participate in the Community Outreach Program and get involved in the clinic’s casework.
 Due to capacity issues, the number of volunteers accepted into both the First Year and Upper Year volunteer programs is limited.